 Each fellow will also spend elective months on Neuroradiology, Endovascular Neurology, Neurorehabilitation, Neurosurgery, and Neurointensive Care Unit.
 These rotations will take place during off service periods, in two week time intervals.

 Hours of Work and Call Schedule

 Generally, daytime business hours with night call (night call only when on acute and inpatient stroke service).
 Each fellow will be on call for a total of 6 months.
 Night call is from home with a neurology resident in-house.
 A stroke service attending is always available for back up consultation, and to discuss each patient with the fellow and to review the examination and neuroimages.
-The two fellows will alternate being on-call but will strictly adhere to < 80 hour work week averaged over 4 weeks.
+The two fellows will share in the call pool but will strictly adhere to < 80 hour work week averaged over 4 weeks.
 Fellows will also have at least one day free of duty every week, averaged over four weeks.
 We expect the fellows to be flexible and in general, available to switch when something 'suddenly comes up'.